colabottles/toddl/posts/enough-with-dark-patterns-already.md

 I can see many articles that specifically use "dark" in its headline. ["FTC Report Shows Rise In Sophisticated Dark Patterns Designed to Trick and Trap Consumers"](https://www.ftc.gov/news-events/news/press-releases/2022/09/ftc-report-shows-rise-sophisticated-dark-patterns-designed-trick-trap-consumers) for one.
 Even [Wikipedia has an entry for this](https://en.wikipedia.org/wiki/Dark_pattern).

 It's time to get rid of the language.
 Whether it is _"deceptive design patterns"_, _"deceptive patterns"_, _"Anti-patterns"_ or something else.
 We need to remove "dark" from the terminology.
-It doesn't makes sense to begin with.
+It doesn't make sense to begin with.
 "Dark" may be because of "perception" to some people, but perception is only a small fraction of what a UX pattern that either harms with intent or without intent really is.

 Patterns that harm people, whether it is neurodivergent folks, people with cognitive issues, people with lack of quality education or who have a learning disability are anti-patterns with those patterns that are without intent, deceptive patterns with intent behind them.